Discover the best vegan restaurants London has to offer spanning a range of cuisines from burgers to bakeries.

 The new vegan spot serves up vegan versions of traditional Chinese dishes and surprisingly, they aren’t all tofu-focused!

-While bean curd is featured in the name, Tofu Vegan cooks up a variety of plant-based mock meats like Cantonese sweet & sour ‘chicken’, Peking ‘duck’, and sliced ‘fish’ in sizzling chilli oil.
+While bean curd is featured in the name, Tofu Vegan cooks up a variety of plant-based mock meats.
+The menu is filled with innovative dishes like Cantonese sweet & sour ‘chicken’, Peking ‘duck’, and sliced ‘fish’ in sizzling chilli oil.

 What’s more, the owners themselves are Chinese, so you can be assured your experience will be an authentic one!